Manchester United’s most expensive signing for every season since 2010

 A rollercoaster career, it’s fair to say.

 He’s been much improved recently.
 But £52million was a bit steep, wasn’t it?

 United’s 2019 big-money man, at £80m Maguire remains the most expensive defender in football history.
 In 2022, he hasn’t looked like the most expensive defender in football history.

 Yeah, he’s United captain and they’re probably worse without him.
 But there were times last season where it was a bit painful to watch.

 Forget Harry Maguire mistake for a minute.
 This is how Manchester United should be pressing.
 Leicester are better at pressing than United.
 This is on Ole Gunnar Solskjaer ! pic.twitter.com/wPHw7l927c

 Signed from Ajax for £35million, Van de Beek was an injection of hope that United might pursue a high-pressing style given the sort of team the Dutch midfielder played in at Ajax.

-Ole Gunnar Solkskajer then seemed to forget Van de Beek existed.
+Ole Gunnar Solkskjaer then seemed to forget Van de Beek existed.

 We’re going to sit on the fence with this one.

 He’s not been great so far, but Sancho’s oodles of talent still justify the €85million United paid Borussia Dortmund for him in summer 2021.
 We’re expecting Ten Hag to unlock the England international’s boundless potential.